Actual radio image of a black hole (Source: here)

 Â

 Having discussed the basics of gravity, we can now turn our attention to black holes and their role in the quest to unify Quantum Theory and General Relativity.
-Black holes are characterised by extreme gravity.
-They contain within themselves both the micro world of Quantum Theory in the singularity at the heart of the black hole as well as the macro world of General Relativity at the rim and just outside the black hole.
+As mentioned previously, they contain within themselves both the micro world of Quantum Theory near the singularity at the heart of the black hole as well as the macro world of General Relativity with bending of spacetime at the rim and just outside the black hole.

-Because of this theoretical duality, it should be possible, in principle at least, to observe empirically how an object entering a black hole transitions from obeying the laws of General Relativity at the rim to obeying the laws of Quantum Theory at the singularity.
+Because of this duality, it should be possible, in principle at least, to observe empirically how an object that enters a black hole transitions from obeying the laws of General Relativity at the rim to obeying the laws of Quantum Theory at the singularity.

-Black holes also have the potential to explain how the universe began, because conditions in the singularity are believed to closely resemble the conditions that existed in the Big Bang.
+As an aside, black holes should also have the potential to explain how the universe began, since the conditions in the singularity are believed to closely resemble the conditions that once existed in the Big Bang.

 Imagine an object entering a black hole.
 The object starts its journey outside the event horizon, which is a distinctly General Relativity macro world.
-General Relativity perfectly describes the object as it crosses the event horizon and drops towards the singularity.
-When it reaches the singularity, however, the object enters a distinctly quantum world due to the unfathomably small dimensions of the singularity.
+General Relativity perfectly describes the object as it crosses the event horizon and drops towards the singularity due to bending of spacetime.
+When the object reaches the singularity, it now exists in a distinctly quantum world due to the unfathomably small dimensions of the singularity.

 Â

-Unfortunately, despite their promise, black holes have not proven easy to study and the results have been disappointing.
-For starters, physicists have not been able to actually observe what goes on inside black holes, because the gravitational pull is so strong that any observation, we might wish to make never leaves the black hole.
-Black holes are black precisely because not even light escapes.
+Unfortunately, black holes have not proven easy to study and efforts to reconcile General Relativity and Quantum Theory using black holes have been disappointing.
+For starters, physicists have not been able to observe what goes on inside black holes, because the bending of spacetime is so strong near the singularity that observation never leave the black hole.
+Black holes are black precisely because not even light can escape.

 Physicists have therefore been forced to study black holes using mathematics.
 And herein lies the second problem.
 Using the language of mathematics, General Relativity says that gravity (the curvature of spacetime) reaches infinity in the singularity of the black hole.
 The singularity also has infinite mass – or energy – and zero volume.